Jack Bros.: Reception

 Several critics called Jack Bros. among the best games on the Virtual Boy.

 From contemporary reviews, Nintendo Power praised the games graphics and pacing, noting that it was "more challenging than you might expect" while critiquing the in-game text as "poor".
 In Famitsu, the four reviewers each gave it a score of five, four, six and five out of a potential ten.
 They found the gameplay relatively fun but plain and that the 3D effect did not enhance the game, with three of the reviewers saying this could have easily been a Game Boy game.

 Jack Bros. was well received in retrospective reviews, with multiple critics calling it one of the best games on the platform.
 Some thought it was held back by the platform, and that it should be made available on other platforms, such as the Nintendo 3DS.
 In 2003, the staff at Tips & Tricks stated it to be the most uncommon North American Virtual Boy release, giving it a rarity rating of 6/10 based on a consultation with Digital Press.

 Brett Elston at GamesRadar thought the gameplay was "fairly basic", but still enjoyed the game, calling it unusually well made.
-Nintendo Life's Dave Frear enjoyed the game, but wished it had included some puzzle elements rather than focusing entirely on combat; he did however find the strategic thinking involved in going back to earlier areas and figuring out how to save time to make up for this to some extent.
+Nintendo Lifes Dave Frear enjoyed the game, but wished it had included some puzzle elements rather than focusing entirely on combat; he did however find the strategic thinking involved in going back to earlier areas and figuring out how to save time to make up for this to some extent.
 Meanwhile, Jason Moore of N64 Magazine wished it had included role-playing elements.
 Frear enjoyed the replayability resulting from the multiple characters and difficulty settings.
 GamesRadar's Mikel Reparaz called it "excellent [and] solidly designed" to the point where he would keep playing it despite the eye strain the Virtual Boy would give him.

 Frear enjoyed the visual design, calling the enemy designs reminiscent of The Legend of Zelda, and particularly praised the boss characters for looking interesting, with the first boss as the sole exception.
 He did however note that there was little variety in the environments and that it barely made use of the system's 3D functionality aside from in the effect used when moving to a new floor.
 Elston also thought the 3D was utilized very little, but still found what was done with it appealing.
 Frear enjoyed the large variety in the music, and how the sound effects managed to keep the audio experience interesting despite their simplicity.
 Reparaz said that Jack Bros. had one of the best soundtracks of all time, particularly noting the track from the area "Grim Reaper's Cavern".